pgruetter/sdl-docs/docs/getting-started/get-departures.md

 Inside, we defined two dataObjects:
 - ext-departures: the datasource where we get our data.
 We set it's type to WebserviceFileDataObject to tell SDL that it should look for a file on the web.
 And we provide the url.
 - stg-departures: our download of that file.
-Type JsonFileDataObject tells SDL that the Fileformat is JSON and *path = ext-departures* tells it to download it to a directory with that name.
+Type JsonFileDataObject tells SDL that the Fileformat is JSON and *path = stg-departures* tells it to download it to a directory with that name.
 You could choose any name you want, but most of the time, the name of your dataObject is a good fit.

 A quick note on our naming conventions: We typically follow some conventions when naming our dataObjects and actions.